Become A Commonwealth Education Trust Education Partner and Upskill Your Teachers

 What are our levels of partnership?

-Currently, we provide 3 levels of support packages for our partnership: Free, Essential and Enhanced.
+Currently, we provide 3 levels of support packages for our Education partnership: Free, Essential and Enhanced.

 Our ‘Free’ partnership is for schools with a limited budget, wishing to provide teachers with an introduction to digital TPD, without assessment and certification.
 Note, any teacher can access our Teach2030 courses independently.
 Part 1 of each course is free, and Part 2 has a $5 cost.

 Our ‘Essential’ partnership is for schools who want a high impact, faster implementation of TDP for teachers.
 We provide continuous assessment, certification, and ongoing support and materials.
 High level progress tracking is included, with observation form templates, as well as regular progress reporting.

 Our ‘Enhanced’ partnership is for schools who wish to have a more personalised approach.
 It includes all the features of the ‘Essential’ partnership, but we also hold regular virtual meetings together and provide monthly updates.
 Once a term, we have a remote, hour session.

 Since July 2020, one of our partners has been the NGO Warwick in Africa (WiA), a charitable initiative by the University of Warwick.
 One of their roles is to support schools in Ghana, Tanzania and South Africa, through an in-country Lead Teacher programme, which in turn supports over 700 teachers working in 24 schools.
 Our partnership aims to bring Teach2030 courses to the teaching community they work with.

 We introduced Teach2030 to the lead teachers during a virtual conference, and have been thrilled to see the enthusiasm and immediate participation from their whole team, receiving regular feedback such as ‘I have found the course so interesting and applicable in my own daily teaching process.
 I went through the growth mindset course and the next week I found myself changing the language of teaching into a growth mindset especially when my students need feedback.’